 That man Tony has "nerves of steel."
 X

-If the common saying is a quote, do use quotation marks.
+If the common saying is a direct quote, do use quotation marks.

 "Well, my dear, just like Mark Twain, I 'never let my schooling interfere with my education.' "